geseib/awsgwlbworkshop/website/content/Lab1-VPCs/10-Create VPCs.md

 ## Launch Template

-We will use a cloudfromation template that builds out all of the components; creating a Trasnit Gateway, 2 VPCs, subnets, gateways, and two aEC2 instances.
-This type of Infrastrucutre as code can create consistent repeatable configurations, as well as provide a faster path to production.
+We will use a cloudformation template that builds out all of the components; creating a Transit Gateway, 2 VPCs, subnets, gateways, and two aEC2 instances.
+This type of Infrastructure as code can create consistent repeatable configurations, as well as provide a faster path to production.

 ### Prerequisites ###
 You will need the following in the region you plan to deploy: